Coinage of the two Greek-Illyrian city states

 By Gyula Petrányi

 Following the drachma series and now under direct Roman rule, only Apollonia minted coins.
-First, pieces in the weight of the Roman denarius with head of Apollo on the obverse and three dancing nymphs on the reverse were produced in the second half of the first c.
-B.C.; and later, some emperors issued provincial bronze coin.
+First, the Apollo denar series and fractions in the weight of the post-reform standard of Augustus (23 B.C.); with head of Apollon on the obverse and three dancing nymphs on the reverse.
+Much later, some roman emperors issued provincial bronze coins in Apollonia.

 Many aspects of the Illyrian coinage in the following pages are based on my obervations and scientific methodology; contrasted with other views and stipulation.
 I am open for debate, send me an email with your counter-arguments, questions, and suggestions.